bitnami/charts/bitnami/suitecrm/README.md

 ## Persistence

-The [Bitnami SuiteCRM](https://github.com/bitnami/bitnami-docker-suitecrm) image stores the SuiteCRM data and configurations at the `/bitnami/suitecrm` path of the container.
+The [Bitnami SuiteC&reg;M](https://github.com/bitnami/bitnami-docker-suitecrm) image stores the SuiteC&reg;M data and configurations at the `/bitnami/suitecrm` path of the container.

 Persistent Volume Claims are used to keep the data across deployments.
 This is known to work in GCE, AWS, and minikube.
 See the [Parameters](#parameters) section to configure the PVC or to disable persistence.